harloprillar/ansible-pmm2-client/README.md

 Ansible role that installs and configures Percona Monitoring and Management client version 2.
 Currently only mysql client service supported.
+For mysql, persistence of configuration variables is only supported for version > 8.0.
+Otherwise, you should add options manually into your server configuration file as described in [documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mysql.html).

 Requirements
 ------------